sd17spring/sd17spring.github.io/_assignments/final-project.md

 ---
 title: Final Project
-date: 2017-01-15 13:01:52 -05:00
+date: 2017-04-22 12:01:00 -04:00
+description: |
-description: 'From now until the end of the semester you will be working with a team of students on a group software project.
+  From now until the end of the semester you will be working with a team of students on a group software project.
 The project will culminate during the Final Event period for this class,  with EXPO style demo / poster session.

-'
 start_date: 2017-03-09
 due_date: 2017-05-04
 parts: